Rel1cx/eslint-react/packages/tools/docs/modules/List.md

 ▸ **flatMap**\<`A`, `B`\>(`self`, `f`): [`List`](List.md#list)\<`B`\>

-Flat maps a list using the specified function.
+Applies a function to each element in a list and returns a new list containing the concatenated mapped elements.

 #### Type parameters